 American Fisheries Society

 Grizzle, Raymond E.; Adams, J R.; Dijkstra, Semme J.; Smith, Brian; and Ward, R W., "Mapping and Characterizing Subtidal Oyster Reefs Using Acoustic Techniques, Underwater Videography and Quadrat Counts" (2003).
-Center for Coastal and Ocean Mapping.
+American Fisheries Society Symposium.
 142.